 Outdoor Experience Camp

 For Salvation Army youth ages 9-17.
-This is a working camp for music instruction including brass, woodwind, vocal, guitar, percussion and more!
+This is a working camp for music instruction including brass, woodwind, percussion, vocal, and guitar.
+Campers will experience the beauty of nature and outdoors, while still have music instruction 2-3 times a day.
 (Community and Service Extension youth eligible to attend with school music teacher recommendation.)

 Jr. Music Camp